 Fresh fruit juice

 Fruit juice has been advertised for decades as an all-natural, healthy beverage, as good for you as the actual piece of fruit.
-The reality is that 1 actual orange provides you with fiber, carbs, and vitamins and 15 grams of carbohydrates.
+The reality is that 1 fresh orange provides you with fiber, carbs, and vitamins and 15 grams of carbohydrates.
 Fruit juice doesn’t give you the same fiber and nutrients and gives you 45 grams of carbs in just one cup.
 Unless you are treating a low blood sugar reaction, it’s best to stick with fresh and frozen fruit if you are trying to control your blood sugar.

-If you’ve ever seen sweet potatoes list as a food that’s ‘good for your blood sugar,’ think twice about visiting that site again.
-Sweet potato offers a plethora of vitamins and some fiber, but it’s very high in carbs, just like a white potato.
+If you’ve ever seen sweet potatoes listed as a food that’s ‘good for your blood sugar,’ think twice about visiting that site again.
+Sweet potatoes offer a plethora of vitamins and some fiber, but they are high in carbs, just like a white potato.
 If you’re trying to choose wholesome carbs, a sweet potato is great, but don’t let poorly researched claims fool you.
-All potatoes contain starchy carbs, 30+ grams, and raise blood sugar if you eat a large serving.
+All potatoes contain starchy carbs, 30+ grams, and can raise blood sugar if you eat a large serving.

 Raisin bran cereal

 Along with most cereal, raisin bran is loaded with sugar and processed carbs.
 1 cup is over 40 grams of carbs and 18 grams of sugar — more than the sugar in Captain Crunch or Fruity Pebbles!
 Unfortunately, most boxed cereals, even Kashi, are so highly processed that they spike blood sugar far more than their carb-count implies they will.
 One of the few brands of decent cereal quality is Barbara’s Puffins cereals, which have a very short list of ingredients, and lots of fiber.